posted November 23, 2011 at 3:21pm (EST)What makes them special?

 I also feel that protesting and speaking out are just as acceptable now as they have ever been.
 Debate is good, so long as the discourse is reasonable and may accomplish something.
 I would also like to point out that the liberals who are seeking to stifle free speech are in fact, the same liberals who railed against Bush for the same thing.
 Again, we need something other than this 2-party system because it really amounts to a 1 party system.

-posted August 7, 2009 at 1:01pm (EDT)My wife doesn't feel comfortable doing anything sexually when she's flowing.
+posted August 7, 2009 at 1:01pm (EST)My wife doesn't feel comfortable doing anything sexually when she's flowing.
 Besides, I usually like to mix a blow job wuth a titty fudge, requiring her nakedness.

-posted August 7, 2009 at 12:59pm (EDT)Nah, I love my wife.
+posted August 7, 2009 at 12:59pm (EST)Nah, I love my wife.
 I would neither cheat nor try to compell her to do things she doesn't want to do.

 > Matty wrote: